Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/ProducerConsumerProblem-Ch-5.md

 ### What should the "remover-thread" do then?

-It has to wait till any other "added-threads" adds any item to the Queue.
+It has to wait till any other "added-threads" add any item to the Queue.
 This is because if any "adder-thread" adds any item to the Queue, this particular thread would be free to remove an item from the Queue.

 Object class has three methods - *wait(), notify() & notifyAll()*

-The "remover-thread" has to wait and reliquish the lock.
+The "remover-thread" has to wait and relinquish the lock.
 If a thread waits, then other threads get a chance to access the critical section.
-It will wait till the Queue has some item to be removed.
+It will wait till the Queue has some items to be removed.

 ### But how will it know?

 It has to be notified about the same.
-The "adder-thread" would notify once an item is pushed to the Queue. *notifyAll()* notifies all the threads that are in waiting state.
+The "adder-thread" would notify once an item is pushed to the Queue. *notifyAll()* notifies all the threads that are in a "waiting" state.

 <img width="821" alt="Screenshot 2024-07-25 at 6 51 21 PM" src="https://github.com/user-attachments/assets/a3bf36f1-9fc5-488a-8ec0-4d7c0aa795a9">